pierg/fact-fortress-dapp/README.md

 pnpm run test
 ```

-These tests notably contain an end-to-end flow, from the authorization of authorities to the on-chain verification of the proof of Schnorr signature.
+These tests notably contain an end-to-end flow, from the authorization of data providers to the on-chain verification of the proof of Schnorr signature.

 ## Backend End-to-End Flows